-Samsung files suit against Apple in France, appeals German injunctionAlex Wagner - Deputy Managing Editor, News Desk
+Samsung files suit against Apple in France, appeals German injunctionAlex Wagner - Editorial Director of News and Content

 Time to get out your gavel and judge's robe, because today we've got some more legal news for your consumption.
 First up, Samsung has filed suit against Apple in France for alleged patent infringement.
 According to a source familiar with the suit, Samsung's complaint is focused on the iPhone 3G, 3GS, and iPhone 4 as well as the 3G-enabled versions of the iPad and iPad 2.
 There are reportedly three patents related to UMTS (a type of GSM cellular tech) at the heart of the lawsuit.